bsidesoslo/DigitalEdition2021/README.md

 # Bsides Oslo 2020
 Website for BSides Oslo 2020

+## Changing the scheduele

+Each talk has its own time that is managed through the `scheduled` metadata for each talk.
+For non-talk items, add the title and scheduled time in `/_data/program.yaml`.

+Items are automatically sorted by the scheduled time when displayed.

 ## Adding speakers

 Adding speakers is done by creating a markdown file named the same as the title of the talk in `/_talks`.
 The file needs to include the required front matter for talks.
 At a minimum it needs to look like this: